This course is for 2021/22 entry.

 UK

-Applicants will normally hold a BSc (hons) degree (2:1 or above) from a recognised higher education institution e.g. Radiography, Nursing, Midwifery.
+Applicants will normally hold a BSc (hons) degree (2:2) from a recognised higher education institution e.g. Radiography, Nursing, Midwifery and should provide a personal statement.
+Guidance for writing the personal statement will be provided during the application process.

 Non-standard entrants will be considered on a case by case basis, subject to availability of places on the programme (early application is recommended).